Chicago Project on Security and Threats

 The Chicago Project on Security and Threats (CPOST) describes itself as an "international security affairs research institute based at the University of Chicago."
 Formerly known as the Chicago Project on Security and Terrorism, and the Chicago Project on Suicide Terrorism, it was founded in 2004 by Robert Pape, professor of political science at the University of Chicago and author of Dying to Win, a book about suicide terrorism.
 It compiles, maintains and publishes the Database on Suicide Attacks, a comprehensive dataset of suicide terrorism around the world that covers attacks from 1974 to 2019.
 CPOST frequently works closely with the United States government, particularly the Department of Defense.

 Media coverage

 The work of CPOST has been covered in The New York Times, The Washington Post, The Boston Globe, Foreign Policy, and ABC News.

 CPOST members have appeared on C-SPAN shows discussing terrorism as well as on CNN.
 CPOST recently released its first report titled "The American Face of ISIS" in partnership with the Australian Strategic Policy Institute.

+The Chicago Project on Security and Threats (CPOST) has contributed to the analysis and development of security policies for places of worship.
+In 2024, the federal government announced a $400 million increase in funding to enhance security at these locations.
+This initiative supports non-profit organizations, including religious institutions, in implementing vital security measures to protect against various threats.